AdamBoley/Exam-Scores-Analysis/README.md

 ## Dashboard pages

 This project will be deployed as a Streamlit dashboard.
-I plan on designing 5 pages:
+I plan on designing 6 pages:

 - Page 1 - A project summary with explanations of each feature variable, any relevant jargon, and the findings of the data analysis
 - Page 2 - The project's hypotheses, absent any validation, since the hypotheses will guide the data analysis on Page 3
 - Page 3 - An in-depth analysis of the dataset, with various plots
 - Page 4 - The validation of the Project's hypotheses, based on any relevant findings identified in the data analysis page
+- Page 5 - Information about the model
-- Page 5 - A user interface that allows the user to use the Machine Learning model to make predictions of student scores
+- Page 6 - A user interface that allows the user to use the Machine Learning model to make predictions of student scores

 ## Mapping Business Requirements to the Data Visualisation and Machine Learning tasks